2 women shot outside Mount Sinai Hospital, possibly related to earlier shooting

 Both women were shot in the lower body and transported themselves to the hospital.
 Their conditions were immediately unknown.

-The shooting occurred at about 8 p.m. in the 2700-block of West Ogden near the hospital in the city's Douglas Park neighborhood.
+The shooting occurred at about 8 p.m. in the 2700-block of West Ogden near the hospital's ER department in the city's Douglas Park neighborhood.

-The hospital has been placed on lockdown as a precautionary measure.
+The hospital has been placed on lockdown Saturday night as a precautionary measure, prohibiting visitors from going inside.

 No one was in custody.
 The offender was in a dark-colored sedan that pulled up and started firing shots.

 Family members said this could be related to a shooting that occurred this afternoon in the 3700-block of West Roosevelt.
 In that shooting, a 25-year-old man was shot and taken to Mount Sinai Hospital in critical condition.
-Family said the man was riding a bicycling near a gas station when someone fired multiple shots at him.
+Family said the man was riding a bicycle near a gas station when someone fired multiple shots at him.

 The two female victims are family members of the man shot on Roosevelt.